-Yet this heritage is slowly vanishing as the natural features we’ve come to love are eroded by rising popularity and steadily increasing use.
+Yet this heritage is slowly vanishing as the natural features we’ve come to love are eroded by rising popularity and steadily increasing development.
 The demand for land is forcing the conversion of precious undeveloped open land into home sites, encroaching on vulnerable ecosystems, destroying popular views, removing productive agricultural lands from use, and closing areas to people long accustomed to enjoying them as open space.

 About the San Juan Preservation Trust

 Founded by a group of island citizens in 1979, the San Juan Preservation Trust is a private, nonprofit, membership-based land trust dedicated to helping people and communities conserve land in the San Juan Islands of Washington State.

 In 2012 the Land Trust Accreditation Commission, an independent program of the Land Trust Alliance, awarded the San Juan Preservation Trust with national accredited status.
 The Preservation Trust’s accreditation was renewed for another five-year term in September 2017.
-It is part of a prestigious group of 370 other land trusts (as of 2017) out of 1,700 nationally that have achieved this distinction since this new accreditation program was launched in the fall of 2008.
+It is part of a prestigious group of 370 other land trusts (out of about 1,400 nationally) that have achieved this distinction since the accreditation program was launched in 2008.

-The Preservation Trust is governed by a 21-member volunteer board of trustees and a nine-person staff.
+The Preservation Trust is governed by a 21-member volunteer board of trustees and has a nine-person (full-time) staff.
 Offices are located in Friday Harbor (on San Juan Island).
 Financial support comes from the voluntary contributions of more than 2,000 private individuals, families, and foundations.
 The Preservation Trust is not affiliated with any government agency and does not receive any tax revenue.

 Key programs of the San Juan Preservation Trust include: